 Microsoft's headquarters is located in Redmond, Washington.
 The company competes in the software infrastructure sector—specifically, the technology industry.
 At present, the organization employs approximately 160,000 individuals.
 Microsoft sells its products on a global scale, with a heavy presence in the United States, Europe, Asia, and the Middle East.
 Their main revenue generators are software license sales, game sales, hardware, and cloud computing services.

 From a financial perspective, Microsoft's market capitalization is about $1.6 trillion.
 Their beta is .82.
 This indicates that the company's stock is slightly less risky as compared to the overall market.
-Their stock price range for the last 52 weeks has been between $132.52 to $232.86.
+Its stock price range for the last 52 weeks has been between $132.52 to $232.86.
 In the last year, their dividend payout has increased moderately.
 At present, the dividend yield is 1.06%.

 Microsoft Financial Report Sources

-“Microsoft 2020 Company Analysis: Financial Statements and Financial Ratios: Defined, Discussed, and Analyzed for 5 Years” was written by, Paul Borosky, MBA. and owner of Quality Business Plan.
+“Microsoft 2020 Company Analysis: Financial Statements and Financial Ratios: Defined, Discussed, and Analyzed for 5 Years” was written by, Paul Borosky, MBA., and owner of Quality Business Plan.
 In this book, the author selected Microsoft's 2018 10k, 2017 10k annual report, 2016 10k annual report, 2015 10k annual report, and Microsoft's 2019 10k annual report as the basis for information gathering.

-Microsoft Income Statement Analyzed 2016 to 2020
+Section 1: Microsoft Income Statement Analyzed

 Microsoft ended 2016 with $85.3 billion in revenues.
-In the next four years, the organization would continually grow its revenues ending 2020 with $143 billion.
+In the next four years, the organization would continually grow its revenues ending in 2020 with $143 billion.
 On average, this is approximately 13.9% annual revenue growth.

 Microsoft ended 2015 with $93.6 billion in revenues.
-In 2016, this decline to 85.3 billion.
+In 2016, this declined to 85.3 billion.
 From 2017 to date, the organization has increased revenue steadily to about $25.8 billion in 2019.
 This leads to an approximate 8.3% average growth over the last five years.